VedantS-32/ConstellationEngine/README.md

 **Currently Windows only!**
 - Go to "script" folder
 - Run CStellSetup.bat
-- Run Win-GenerateProject.bat, This will generate ConstellationEngine.sln
-- Open ConstellationEngine.sln in Visual Studio 2022
+- Run Win-GenerateProject.bat.
+By default this will generate ConstellationEngine.sln, please change this script to generate makefile or project files for other ide.